Mail: P.O. Box 160683 Austin, TX 78716-0683

 Elaine ran her first marathon at the tender age of 16, much to the chagrin of her high school track coach.
 She joined ARC in 2013 and has since been recognized for eating unorthodox pre-race meals like poutine and fried chicken.
 Outside of running, Elaine dabbles in improv and engineering.

-The Secretary is responsible for keeping records and minutes of all meetings, maintaining internal and external correspondence, making announcements of upcoming meetings and activities, coordinating board meetings and social events for ARC, managing social media, and generating newsletters.
+The Secretary edits and generates content for social media and regular communication to members regarding club news and upcoming events, and is responsible for keeping records and minutes of all meetings, making announcements of upcoming meetings and activities, coordinating board meetings and social events.

 Kate Gurfein, Treasurer firstname.lastname@example.org